Homecare Homebase offers out-of-the-box metrics with Tableau

 Homecare Homebase’s cloud-based software uses data to inform health care decisions.
 By integrating Tableau into their product as an OEM partner, Homecare Homebase empowers over 6,000 customers with self-service analytics.
 We spoke with Homecare Homebase’s Manager of Product Management, Andy Guarnera about how customers use Tableau to:

 - Share reports across an entire organization

 - Accurately project future revenue

-Our users know that they're using Tableau and we actually see value in that…we want them to know that we're partnered with one of the leading softwares, and that we're offering them the best technology.
+Our users know that they're using Tableau and we see value in that…we want them to know that we're partnered with one of the leading software, and that we're offering them the best technology.